17 Creative Methods to Learn Italian

 1. Journaling in Italian

-I will never grow tired of singing the praise of the power of writing as a means to convert passive Italian vocabulary into the active vocabulary.
+I will never grow tired of singing the praise of the power of writing as a means to convert passive Italian vocabulary into active vocabulary.
 When you sit down and write in Italian, you gift yourself the time to slow down the pace of life and think through your day.
-Write down in Italian your accomplishments and failures while taking the time to browse on WordReference how to say something that happened in your day.
+Write down in Italian your accomplishments and failures while browsing on WordReference how to say something that happened in your day.
 How effective and beautiful is being able to tell your own story in Italian?

 2. Inventing stories by using visual prompts

 What’sWhat’s the best way to learn?
 By doing and creating.
 I know that you piled up tons of Italian words and tenses in your subconscious drawer.
 The magic happens when you make an effort to string them together and give sense to it all.
 Describing images, or better, telling stories based on visual prompts, is an outstandingly creative way to boost your imagination and Italian fluency.

 Use storybirds.com to get many fantastic visual prompts for free, and unleash your Italian creativity.

 3. Take an Italian cooking course